SilasReinagel/silasreinagel.github.io/_posts/2018-04-24-marker-interfaces-are-evil.md

 ### 3) Marker interfaces make integrations/disentanglements harder

 Libraries and frameworks that utilize Marker Interfaces tend to require you to include them all over your codebase.
-You'll take a nice clean data structure and then find yourself adding any number of Marker Interfaces implementations, which will change as you add/remove integrations.
+You'll take a nice clean data structure and then find yourself adding any number of Marker Interfaces, which will change as you add/remove integrations.

 ```
 public sealed class ServerDownNotification : IBinarySerializable,